JeffersonLab/distillation-for-all/kaon-schema.md

 entries that will be added to the database.
 The action has a formula for computing the id associated to each entry, specified in the key `"id"`.
 If there's an entry in the database already with the same `id`, the properties of the database entry are updated with the new entry properties.

-Each action is broken into the following steps:

-* `select`: select entries in the database that matches the constrains under the action key `depends`.
-If not given, it returns an entry without properties.

-* `defaults`: set attributes with the given values if the entries doesn't have them.

-* `values`: spawn new entries setting different properties.

-* `exector`: execute a shell command for each entry returned after `values`.

-* `update`:

 ## General specification